-At the bottom of the page is an Show Advanced link.
-Settings under this section are Advanced Process Control settings that should only be adjusted with assistance of support personnel and prior discussion of necessity for the environment.
+Settings under Advanced Process Control should only be adjusted with assistance of support personnel and prior discussion of necessity for the environment.

 Exclusion Path

 The Agent Configuration policy can be customized to exclude specified folder paths from all application control policy processing.